Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Analysis results

 to achieve the minimum $\chi^2$ value for each chi-square test.
-Note that the uncertainty in the luminosity determination $\SI{3}{\percent}$--$\SI{20}{\percent}$, not included in Eq.~(\ref{eq:combine_syst}) and Eq.~(\ref{eq:combine_penalty}), can cause independent shifts of all the spectra in $\pt$ and $\pz$.
+Note that the uncertainty in the luminosity determination, $\pm\SI{3.1}{\percent}$--$\pm\SI{20}{\percent}$, not included in Eq.~(\ref{eq:combine_syst}) and Eq.~(\ref{eq:combine_penalty}), can cause independent shifts of all the $\pt$ and $\pz$ distributions.

-The combined $\pt$ spectra (filled circles) are shown in Fig.~\ref{fig:pt_7TeV}.
-The \SI{68}{\percent} confidence intervals incorporating the statistical and systematic uncertainties except for the luminosity uncertainty are indicated by the shaded green rectangles.
-The experimental $\pt$ spectra are corrected for the influences of the detector response, event selection efficiencies and geometrical acceptance efficiencies, and thus the experimental $\pt$ spectra can be compared directly to the predicted $\pt$ spectra from hadronic interaction models.
-For comparison, the predictions from various hadronic interaction models are shown in Fig.~\ref{fig:pt_7TeV}: \textsc{dpmjet} (solid line, red), \textsc{qgsjet} (dashed line, blue), \textsc{sibyll} (dotted line, green), \textsc{epos} (dashed-dotted line, magenta), and \textsc{pythia} (default parameter set, dashed-double-dotted line, brown).
+The LHCf $\pt$ distributions (filled circles) are obtained from the best-fit $R^\text{comb}$ and are shown in Fig.~\ref{fig:pt_7TeV}.
+The \SI{68}{\percent} confidence intervals incorporating the statistical and systematic uncertainties, except for the luminosity uncertainty, are indicated by the error bars.
+LHCf $\pt$ distributions are corrected for the influences of the detector response, event selection efficiencies and geometrical acceptance efficiencies, and thus LHCf $\pt$ distributions can be compared directly to the predicted $\pt$ distributions from hadronic interaction models.
+For comparison, the predictions from various hadronic interaction models are also shown in Fig.~\ref{fig:pt_7TeV}: \textsc{dpmjet} (solid red line), \textsc{qgsjet} (dashed blue line), \textsc{sibyll} (dotted green line), \textsc{epos} (dashed-dotted magenta line), and \textsc{pythia} (default parameter set, dashed-double-dotted brown line).
+For these hadronic interaction models, the inelastic cross section used for the production rate normalization is taken from the predefined value in each model.

+Figure~\ref{fig:pt_7TeV_r} presents the ratios of the inclusive production rates predicted by the hadronic interaction models listed above to those obtained by LHCf data.
+Shaded areas have been taken from the statistical and systematic uncertainties.
+In Fig.~\ref{fig:pt_7TeV_r}, the denominator and the numerators, namely the inclusive production rate for LHCf data and for the hadronic interaction models, respectively, are properly normalized by the inelastic cross section for each, thus we do not apply any other normalization to the ratios.
+The inclusive production rates of $\pizero$s measured by LHCf and the ratios of $\pizero$ production rate of MC simulation to data are summarized in Appendix.